saucelabs/sauce-docs/docs/mobile-apps/live-testing/testing-apple-pay.md

 ## Passcode

 One of the Apple Pay requirements is having a set passcode on your phone.
 Without it, you won't be able to add cards to your wallet.
 You need to use our Device Passcode capability.
-To initiate a session with automatic Passcode enabling, [explore our passcode capability](/mobile-apps/live-testing/live-mobile-app-testing/#real-device-settings), where you have the option to utilize either a dummy app or our [Sauce Demo application](https://github.com/saucelabs/my-demo-app-ios/releases/tag/2.0.2).
+To initiate a session with automatic Passcode enabling, [explore our passcode capability](/mobile-apps/live-testing/live-mobile-app-testing/#real-device-settings), where you have the option to utilize either a sample app or our [Sauce Demo application](https://github.com/saucelabs/my-demo-app-ios/releases/tag/2.0.2).

 ## Add Apple Sandbox Test Cards